Last Updated on March 30, 2025

 There is not much information available on the origin of Meriwool.
 They have mentioned that they are a group of friends who combined their love for the outdoors with their passion for helping others.
 This led them to form Meriwool over a decade ago.
 Since the beginning of 2018, their website has been live, and their social media since early 2019.

-Unlike many other Merino wool companies, it seems that Meriwool focuses strictly on next-to-skin, outdoor clothing for layering (hence their website meriwoollayers.com.
-They offer base layers of different fabric weights, t-shirts, hoodies, underwear, socks, hats, and more.
-If you’re an outdoor enthusiast, then Meriwool has apparel for you.
+Unlike many other Merino wool companies, it seems that Meriwool focuses strictly on next-to-skin, outdoor clothing for layering (hence their website meriwoollayers.com).
+They offer base layers of different fabric weights, t-shirts, hoodies, underwear, socks, hats, and more, all at an affordable price.
+So, if you’re an outdoor enthusiast on a budget, then Meriwool has apparel for you.

 We’d have to say that the top reason we love Meriwool is that they have an excellent price point on their clothing, without sacrificing quality.
 Their affordable garments stem from their mission to keep you warm and comfortable in the outdoors without breaking the bank.
 Let’s take a look at some of their base layer prices as compared with Merino wool industry standards to illustrate their commitment to affordability: